Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW2/hw2_answers.md

 #### c.)
 Which method has a better time complexity?
 Why?

-In general neither algorithm has a better complexity as they both
+In general neither algorithm has a better complexity as both algorithms are O(V+E).

 #### 3. Consider the following recursive algorithm.
 It takes as input a simple, undirected graph G and returns an output of True/False if the graph is connected.
 ![[Pasted image 20250205140626.png]]